Assault by Strangulation Lawyer Greensboro, NC

 What type of Physical Injury is required for Assault by Strangulation?

 The interesting part of this statute is that physical injury is not defined.
-But in looking at the way it’s applied in court, it would appear it’s something more than just touching someone’s neck or physical contact.
+But in looking at the way it’s applied in court, it would appear it’s something more than just touching someone’s neck or physical contact, and could result in serious bodily injury.
 There is a case that gives an idea of what physical injury for assault by strangulation in Greensboro, NC is and we’ll look at it here:

 State v.
 Little – 2008 – victim of assault testified that she received cuts and bruises on her neck as a result of being strangled.
 There was no physical evidence or pictures to support it.
 Court found this was enough to establish physical injury.